BenWestgate/bails-wallet/docs/codex_qr/README.md

 ## Generate the CodexQR
-Our CodexQR data will consist solely of alphanumeric characters so that we can use the more efficient "Alphanumeric" format.
+Our codex32 QR data will consist solely of uppercase alphanumeric characters so that we can use the more efficient "Alphanumeric" format.
 Our 128-bit codex32 strings require:

 ```
-48 characters = 48 digits
+48 characters = 48 uppercase alphanumeric characters
 ```

-48 alphanumeric characters won't fit in a 21x21 using the "L" (Low) error correction mode (max Alphanumeric capacity is 25) but will almost fit in a 25x25:
+48 alphanumeric characters won't fit in a 21x21 using the "L" (Low) error correction mode (max alphanumeric capacity is 25) but will almost fit in a 25x25:

 <table align="center">
     <tr><td><img src="img/standard_12word.png"></td></tr>